-The Department offers many opportunities for students to extend their maths skills beyond the normal mathematical curriculum.
-These include entering approximately 300 students for the Junior, Intermediate and Senior Mathematics Challenges and entering students for the Mathematics Team Challenge.
+We also offer many opportunities for students to extend their maths skills above and beyond the curriculum.
+Each year we enter approximately 300 students for the Junior, Intermediate and Senior Mathematics Challenges and subsequently enter students for the Mathematics Team Challenge.
+You can see some examples of the types of questions students attempt by clicking on the list below.

 Results for 2019 are detailed below: